lethanhan01/Paradise-Seeker/README.md

 ## Technology Stack

-This project is built with a focus on Object-Oriented Programming (OOP) with a difficulty level of 4/5.

-## Getting Started

-This is an educational project aimed at practicing Object-Oriented Programming concepts through building a simple RPG game.

----

-*This project serves as a practical implementation of OOP principles in game development.*
+This project is built with a focus on Object-Oriented Programming (OOP) *This project serves as a practical implementation of OOP principles in game development.*

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 ## Platforms